• Skip to primary navigation

 • If you don't have heavy cream or half and half, you can substitute regular milk for the icing.
 The higher the fat content, the creamier the icing will be (so 2% will work better than skim milk).

-• After zesting my oranges, I save them to squeeze out the 2 TBSP of fresh orange juice needed for the icing.
+• After zesting my oranges, I save them to squeeze out the 2 tablespoon of fresh orange juice needed for the icing.

 • Rolls may be made the night before.
 Just stick them in the fridge after assembly, then let them warm to room temperature before baking.